angular-schule/website-articles/blog/2026-03-mini-typescript-hero/README.md

 * **Found a bug or have a feature request?**
     👉 [github.com/angular-schule/mini-typescript-hero](https://github.com/angular-schule/mini-typescript-hero)

+## What's Next?
+(Your call to action!)

+Here's a genuine question: **Does nicely formatted code still matter in the age of AI?**

+With AI generating more and more code, the temptation is to just let it write whatever and move on.
+But I still believe that clean, well-organized imports make a real difference.
+For readability, for code reviews, for the next person who opens your file.

+So if you still care about this stuff, tell me.
+I'm considering a standalone CLI tool for CI pipelines, or an MCP server that formats all that AI-generated slop before it lands in your codebase.
+But only if someone actually wants it.

+Please reach out! 🙏 [Give it a star on GitHub](https://github.com/angular-schule/mini-typescript-hero), [give me feedback via an issue](https://github.com/angular-schule/mini-typescript-hero/issues) or just drop me a nice message.

 ---

-**TL;DR:** TypeScript Hero isn't dead.
+**TL;DR:** TypeScript Hero isn't really dead.
 I picked it up and modernized it as Mini TypeScript Hero.
 VS Code has basic organize imports, but Mini TypeScript Hero gives you custom grouping patterns, formatting control, and import organization that can match your team's style guide.

 Happy coding! ✨